Coronavirus cases in Camden have surged by 2,925% in less than three weeks

 Along Federal Street in East Camden on Sunday, officers from the Camden County Police Department gave out fliers warning of penalties for violations of social-distancing guidelines and urging other precautions.
 People, many in masks, were nonetheless out and about food shopping in bodegas, sitting on steps.

-Pastors, aboute 30 of whom met in a Zoom meeting with the police chief last week, were urging parishioners to take precautions and conform to social-distancing mandates.
+Pastors, about 30 of whom met in a Zoom meeting with the police chief last week, were urging parishioners to take precautions and conform to social-distancing mandates.

-"We've been watching," said the Rev. William Heard of the Kaighn Avenue Baptist Church, who stressed the severity of the pandemic -- remotely -- to his congregation on Sunday.
+"We've been watching," said the Rev. William Heard of the Kaighn Avenue Baptist Church, who stressed the severity of the pandemic — remotely — to his congregation Sunday.
 "Why the heightened spike?
 We have up to 12, 13, 14 people living in a household.
 It's difficult to keep that distance."

 Among factors cited, in addition to the availability of testing within the city limits, are the density of the city, the many multi-generational families living together, a continued resistance to social distancing in some neighborhoods, a population of homeless and addicted living on the streets, lack of access to medical care, many undocumented and uninsured, a reliance on public transportation, employment in such high-risk jobs as lower-level health positions, and a general numbness to the severity of the threat.